-\section{Introduction}
+{\bf INTRODUCTION}

 Fast radio bursts (FRBs) are short (duration of $\sim$ ms) radio bursts remaining mysterious.
-Its high brightness temperature makes astrophysicists believe that the radio pulse originates from the so-called coherent emission like the radio pulsar does~\citep{Ruderman75,Blandford75,Kumar17}, although details for such collective radio emission are still unclear~\citep{ZhangB20,Melrose21}.
-Soon after the first discovery~\citep{Lorimer07}, the FRB field has been fastly developing.
-Along with the increasing FRB number, it was found that some of them are individual events, i.e., do not repeat within a monitor period, while some sources are repeating since discovery (see \citealt{Cordes19} for a review).
+Its high brightness temperature makes astrophysicists believe that the radio pulse originates from the so-called coherent emission like the radio pulsar does\cite{f3,f4}, although details for such collective radio emission are still unclear\cite{f5,f6}.
+Soon after the first discovery\cite{f7}, rapid progress has been made in the FRB field.
+Along with the increasing FRB number, it was found that some of them are individual events, i.e., do not repeat within a monitor period, while some sources are repeating since discovery\cite{f8}.

-The existence of repeating FRBs provides us opportunities for adequate follow-up observations and help to further learn burst properties.
-The majority of repeating FRBs have been observed to appear sporadically (e.g., FRB 121102, \citealt{Spitler16}).
-Recently, it is found that the repeating FRB source 180916.J0158+65 (FRB 180916) shows a $\sim 16$-day periodicity, within which the bursts gather in a 5-day active window~\citep{CHIME20a}.
-In addition, \cite{Rajwade20} reported a detection of tentative periodic behaviour ($\sim 160$ days) of FRB 121102 over the span of five years of data, although bursts from FRB 121102 are previously thought to be clustered without a regular pattern.
-Several scenarios have been proposed to explain the periodicity, e.g., the orbital motion of the FRB source~\citep{Dai16,ZhangB17,Gu20,Dai20,Ioka20,Kuerban21}, long-lived precession of the emitting region~\citep{Zanazzi20,Yang20}, and the ultralong rotational periods of the bursting source~\citep{Beniamini20}.
+The majority of repeating FRBs have been observed to appear sporadically (e.g., FRB 121102\cite{f9}).
+Recently, it is found that the repeating FRB source 180916.J0158+65 (FRB 180916) shows a $\sim 16$-day periodicity, within which the bursts gather in a 5-day active window\cite{f10}.
+Besides, detection of tentative periodic behavior ($\sim 160$ days) of FRB 121102 over five years of data is reported\cite{f11}, although bursts from FRB 121102 are previously thought to be clustered without a regular pattern.
+Several scenarios have been proposed to explain the periodicity, e.g., the orbital motion of the FRB source\cite{f12,f13,f14,f15,f16}, long-lived precession of the emitting region\cite{f17,f18}, and the ultralong rotational periods of the bursting source\cite{f19}.
 However, there is still no consensus on the cause of the periodicity.
-An extremely high eccentricity ($e > 0.95$) is required if the periodicity and the active window come from the pure binary orbital modulation~\citep{Gu20,Kuerban21}.
-Moreover, \cite{Li21} suggest that theories where the FRB periodicity arises from forced precession of a magnetar by a companion or fallback disk are not favored by analyzing the chromatic active window of FRB 180916~\citep{Pastor20,Pleunis20}.
+An extremely high eccentricity ($e > 0.95$) is required if the periodicity and the active window come from the pure binary orbital modulation\cite{f14}.
+Moreover, it is suggested that theories where the FRB periodicity arises from forced precession of a magnetar by a companion or fallback disk are not favored by analyzing the chromatic active window of FRB 180916\cite{f20,f21}.